 Voimaosakeyhtiö SF’s invoicing and payments are carried out as per the instructions on the company’s invoicing and payments..

-Power to approve invoices is based on Voimaosakeyhtiö SF’s mandates, defined in more detail in appendix 2.
+Power to approve invoices is based on Voimaosakeyhtiö SF’s mandates.
 These mandates have been approved by the Voimaosakeyhtiö SF’s Board of Directors.
 Responsibilities and mandates are defined per position.

 Invoices on one’s own orders cannot be approved without having another person check their content.